 - Bruce Almighty

 - The Handmaid’s Tale (from novel by Margaret Atwood)

 - Ghost in the Shell

-- The Hitchhiker's Guide to the Galaxy (novel, Douglas Adams)
+- The Hitchhiker's Guide to the Galaxy (from novel by Douglas Adams)

 - Blade Runner